 The response file opens after you click OK.
 Each returned form added to the response file appears as a component file of a PDF Portfolio.

-After you click OK, the data from the selected forms is added to the response file.
-Each returned form appears as a component file of a PDF Portfolio.
+When you finish, each added PDF form appears as a component file of the PDF Portfolio.

 Use this process to save all the entries in a PDF Portfolio response file to a spreadsheet or XML file.

 In Acrobat, open the response file and select the data to export.

 In the secondary toolbar, click Export, and then choose Export Selected.

 In the Select Folder To Save File dialog box, specify a name, location, and file format (CSV or XML) for the form data, and click Save.